15 Conversation-Heavy Games Like Disco Elysium

 Brothers: A Tale of Two Sons

-Brothers: A Tale of Two Sons is a cinematic story-driven adventure game best experienced in one sitting.
+Brothers: A Tale of Two Sons is a cinematic, story-driven adventure game best experienced in one sitting.
 Directed by Swedish film director Josef Fares, this game uses its interactivity to keep you involved in its fairy tale journey.

-A Tale of Two Sons has an interesting mechanic where you each half of the controller moves and controls an assigned brother.
+A Tale of Two Sons has an interesting mechanic where each half of the controller moves and controls an assigned brother.
 You’ll have to navigate tricky puzzles while controlling them separately at the same time.

-Contrary to Disco Elysium and its massive amount of text, A Tale of Two Sons uses a made-up language based on Lebanese Arabic.
+In contrast to Disco Elysium and its massive amount of text, A Tale of Two Sons uses a made-up language based on Lebanese Arabic.
 Thus, its emotional story is told through gestures, actions, and environmental storytelling.

 To The Moon

-To The Moon is a short narrative-focused game that will leave you crying more than once.
+To The Moon is a short, narrative-focused game that will leave you crying more than once.
 This emotionally taxing game deals with themes of love, loss, and regret, similar to other games like Disco Elysium.

 For the game, you’ll be dealing with your current client Johnny, an elderly man whose last wish is to go to the moon.
 With the help of your machine, you’ll uncover some of Johnny’s most traumatic memories, and understand his life’s greatest tragedy.